DISTA-IoT/insubria-smartville/readme.md

 the server will run on *localhost:3080* as default
 ### Dependencies

-Sure!
-Here’s a Markdown formatted text that you can include in your `README.md` file for creating a virtual environment (venv) and installing requirements for your project:

----

-# Project Title

-Brief description of what your project does and its purpose.

-## Getting Started

-Follow these instructions to set up your development environment and get the project running on your local machine.

-### Prerequisites

 Make sure you have Python installed.
 You can download it from [python.org](https://www.python.org/downloads/).